uhm-coe/assist/README.md

-#Flow
+#Assist

-This README contains the general information about the Support Site.
-Detailed documentation for the site is located at: [Support Site Documentation](https://www.gitbook.com/book/enriquezm/flow-support-site-documentation/details)
+This README contains the general information about the Assist website.
+Detailed documentation for the site is located at: [Assist Documentation](https://www.gitbook.com/book/enriquezm/flow-support-site-documentation/details)

 ## Posts
 #### Where are posts located?